 Easter might be my favorite holiday.
-I love watching the kids discover their colorful baskets, I love the powerful church service (I always cry), I love the Paschal Sunday dinner with the family, I love hiding the bright plastic shells for the kiddos to have their annual egg hunt, and I love decorating Easter eggs.
+I love watching the kids discover their colorful baskets, I love the powerful church service (I always cry), I love the Paschal Sunday dinner with the family, I love the freshly baked breads like Italian Easter bread or Kulich, I love hiding the bright plastic shells for the kiddos to have their annual egg hunt, and I love decorating Easter eggs.

 I prefer just the regular dyed variety, but my girls love getting the different kits they sell: glitter, tie-dye, and the ones that come with the different character stickers and such.
 I dyed Easter eggs as an adult long before I had children of my own to do it with, because I love it so much.

 I typically do mine just a day or two before Resurrection Sunday, and then I keep them in the fridge to snack on.
 There’s something kind of fun about opening the fridge and seeing all the brightly colored eggs in there, waiting to be eaten.
 For me, this is one craft that will never get old, and I’m sure I’ll be doing it just for my own amusement even when I’m old and wrinkled.